PennyQ/LearningToPaintDemo/README.md

 # LearningToPaintDemo
 This is a demo frontend of "Learning to Paint", a Reinforcement Learning based painting agent.
-The demo applied trained models from [ICCV2019-LearningToPaint](https://github.com/megvii-research/ICCV2019-LearningToPaint), including both actor and renderer.
+The demo applied pre-trained models from [ICCV2019-LearningToPaint](https://github.com/megvii-research/ICCV2019-LearningToPaint), including both actor and renderer.

 <img src="DemoUI.png" align="middle" />